lukefisher03/obsidian-vault/School/Operating Systems/Final Exam Prep.md

 **Paging** works by breaking down physical memory into blocks called **frames** and breaking virtual memory into **pages**.
 When a process has to be executed its pages are loaded into any available frames.
 The pages are stored in fixed size blocks that are the same size as frames or multiples of the frame size.

 Every logical address generated by the CPU is divided into two parts.
 A page number and a page offset.
 The page number is used to index the page table and the page offset is to define the physical memory address.
+## Virtual Memory | Chapter 10
+Virtual memory is a technique that allows the execution of processes that are not completely in memory.
+A major advantage to this is that programs can be larger than the physical memory limit. **Virtual memory** involves the separation from logical memory as perceived by developers from physical memory.

+The **virtual address space** corresponds to the logical address space given to programmers so they don't have to worry about the limitations of physical memory in their system.

+The heap grows upwards and the stack grow downwards.

+**Demand paging** means we only load pages that we need, not entire programs.
+This can lead to more efficient execution of more processes in parallel or concurrently.

+The steps for resolving a page fault are as follows:
+1. First we check the page table and see if the reference was invalid or if the page was missing.
+2. If the page was missing then we load it in from secondary memory.
+3. A free frame in physical memory is located.
+4. We update the process' page table to reflect the newly loaded page.
+5. Restart the instruction that set off the trap.

+a **free frame** list is kept on hand for resolving page faults.
+This allows the operating system to quickly access free frames to pair with newly loaded pages.
+When these pages are stored, their contents are cleared.

+**Copy on write** is a method in which parent and child processes can share pages.
+This is normally done to prevent extra copying of page frames when using `exec` in a child process.
+If the child process is calling `exec` then it's replacing all the pages anyways and there's no point in doing the extra work of copying the parent's pages.

+**Overallocation** occurs when the OS tries to load a page but there's no more physical memory left, ie. no more frames exist to map to the page.
+A solution to this is **page replacement**.
+Page replacement essentially tries to find a **victim frame** to unload via some kind of replacement algorithm and then it will swap those frames in order to continue executing the current process.

+When doing page replacement you can utilize a **modify bit** or **dirty bit** to flag modified pages.
+Lets say we page out or **evict** a victim page.
+If the page has been modified since the last time it's been written to the backing store then we must rewrite back to the store which requires a disk write.
+However, if we only evict pages that haven't been modified, then we can just kick it out without doing extra writes.

+There are two main things required to implement virtual memory: a **page replacement algorithm** and a **frame replacement algorithm**.

+**Belady's Anomaly** states that for some page replacement algorithms, the page fault rate may *increase* as the number of allocated frames increases.
+We would normally assume that giving more memory would prevent page faults, but this doesn't seem to be the case.

+The most optimal page replacement algorithm is this: **Replace the page that will not be used for the longest period of time**.
+This page replacement algorithm is impossible though.
+It's sometimes unknown when a page will be utilized next.
+The next best thing is **LRU page replacement**.
+LRU stands for *last recently used*.
+This essentially uses the near past to predict the near future.
+This is essentially the optimal replacement algorithm except we're looking back in time instead of ahead.
+This yields pretty good results, but not perfect.
+LRU will associate each page with when it was last used and then pick the page that hasn't been used in the longest time.

+LRU algorithms are normally implemented using either a counter or a stack. *Stack algorithms will never suffer from Belady's anomaly.* Most of the time to implement LRU there has to be hardware assistance.
+In many cases there's no hardware support, but sometimes there's a reference bit.
+This bit is set when a page is used, but we don't know the order of pages being used.
+But it can serve as an approximation.

+There are a few different frame allocation algorithms:
+1. Equal allocation - Ignores the fact that multiple programs will have different memory requirements.
+2. Proportional allocation - We allocate frames based on the size of the virtual memory for a process.
+Generally the size of the program can be estimated from the executable.

+**Global** and **local** frame replacement.
+Global means that pages can select frames from all frames, even ones being used by other processes.
+Local means that the page can only select frames that belong to it.

+**Thrashing** is when more paging is happening than actual execution of instructions.
+Thrashing occurs when a process starts stealing frames from other processes who need them and then those processes in turn steal frames from other processes.
+Thrashing is generally remedied by using a local replacement algorithm or a priority replacement algorithm for frame selection.

+Generally, as the degree of multi programming increases, thrashing becomes a greater risk.
+You will see CPU utilization drop during thrashing.